Blue Line (Kolkata Metro)

-Public transport experts have suggested that the line be extended from Dakshineswar to Bally (where it can connect with local trains of the Howrah division of Eastern Railway) and eventually to Dankuni, an emerging industrial city.
+It connects Green Line at Esplanade and Orange at Kavi Subhash, and will eventually connect Purple Line at Esplanade and Park Street, Yellow Line at Noapara and Pink Line at Baranagar.
+Public transport experts have suggested that the line be extended from Dakshineswar to Bally (where it can connect with Howrah Division of Kolkata Suburban Railway) and eventually to Dankuni, an emerging industrial hub of Kolkata metropolitan region.

 History

-The laying of the founding stone was done in 1972, but actual construction of line 1 started only in 1978.
-Line 1 is 31.38 km long with 26 stations (see above).
+The laying of the founding stone was done in 1972, but actual construction of Blue Line started only in 1978.
+Blue Line is 31.38 km long with 26 stations (see above).
 Running of the first metro car on the line by 1984 was considered a great engineering challenge.
 Former railways minister A. B. A. Ghani Khan Chowdhury took a massive effort to perform it.
 The first section opened between Esplanade & Bhawanipore (now called Netaji Bhawan).
 First day Metro Railway Kolkata was started by Sri Tapan Kumar Nath and Sri Sanjay Sil.
 There were no connections of this stretch with the two depots at Dum Dum & Tollygunge (Now called Mahanayak Uttam Kumar).
 So metro cars had to be put down on the track near Esplanade by crane, by directly digging the road surface.
 Initially, only four-car trains were run until 1986.
 There were no magnetic gates or escalators at that time and ordinary revolving gates served as exits.
 The Metro too operated on only a single line.
-Two years later, line 1 extended up to Tollygunge, at the southern end.
+Two years later, Blue Line extended up to Tollygunge, at the southern end.
 At the same time, the metro service was extended to the double line.
 Magnetic tickets and more entry gates were also introduced at that time.
 The number of compartments in each train was increased to eight.

 Metro service was also started from Dum Dum, at the northern end, to Belgachia in parallel with the extension of the line to the south.
 But this short portion was not popular and the service was closed down to be restarted when the entire stretch along the north–south corridor was completed.